Houston Texans running back charged with burglary with intent to rape

-(WGHP) — An NFL running back has been charged with a felony, according to the NFL.
+(WGHP) — A Houston Texans running back has been charged with a felony, according to the NFL.

-BleacherReport says that Houston Texans running back, Darius Anderson, 24, was charged with burglary with intent to rape on Friday.
-Burglary with intent to rape is a first-degree felony.
+BleacherReport says that running back Darius Anderson, 24, was charged Friday with burglary with intent to rape, a first-degree felony.

 “We are aware of the report involving Darius Anderson,” the Texans said in a statement given to Aaron Wilson of Pro Football Network.
 “We are gathering information and have no further comment at this time.”

-The report says that court records indicate that Anderson broke into a woman’s home and pursued her into the bathroom, leaving when she called the police.
-Anderson has bonded out and cannot possess a firearm or return to this woman’s home as part of his bail agreement.
+According to the report, court records indicate that Anderson broke into a woman’s home and pursued her into the bathroom, leaving when she called the police.
+Anderson has bonded out and, as part of his bail agreement, cannot possess a firearm or return to the woman’s home.

 He played for Texas Christian University from 2016-2019.